katemae/esports-data-report/index.md

 | İstanbul Wildcats         |      57 |      6 |
 | İstanbul Wildcats Academy |      39 |      4 |

+There could be numerous reasons for a team playing many games without Renekton.
+For example, the opposing team may have simply chosen to ban Renekton.
+If they did not ban Renekton, they likely deliberately chose champions that fared well against Renekton, thus making Renekton a less viable choice.

+Indeed, if we divide the values in the first table by the values in the second table:

 **Renekton Win Rate**
 | teamname                  |    False |       True |
 |:--------------------------|---------:|-----------:|